kope-kope/StormGdocs/api.md

 ```
 <!-- tabs:end -->

-## Fetch Investor
+## Get details by ID
+***
 *GET* `/partners/investors/:id`

-Fetch the details of a specific investor using the Investor ID
+Return the details of a specific investor using the Investor ID.

 ### Headers
 | Field           | Data type   | Description                         |